 Now, a column named “Command Line” appears in the results window.

-You can also view the list of processes in a tree format which also shows the Parent Processes, Path, Life Time and other information.
-From the Tools menu, click Process Tree (CTRL + T).
+You can also view the list of processes in a tree format showing the Parent Processes, Path, Life Time, and other information.
+From the Tools menu, click Process Tree (Ctrl + T).

 To make the Life Time bar graph use the trace time (capture start time) as the base, instead of the boot session, enable Timelines cover displayed events only.

 For future analysis, you may save the events to a .PML file containing All Events (if “Drop Filtered Events” wasn’t enabled during the trace) or currently shown events.
 If you’re going to send this log (for troubleshooting a problem) to a friend or someone you know who can interpret the log, then zip it before sending the log.
 Compressing reduces the .PML log file size by 90%.